FEniCS/dolfinx/demo/pde/tensor-weighted-poisson/python/documentation.rst

 	from dolfin import *

 We proceed by defining a mesh of the domain and a finite element function space :math:`V` relative to this mesh.
-We read the mesh file generated by :download:`generate_data.py` and create function space in the following way
+We read the mesh file generated by :download:`generate_data.py` and create the function space in the following way:

 .. code-block:: python

 	# Read mesh from file and create function space
 	mesh = Mesh("mesh.xml.gz")
 	V = FunctionSpace(mesh, "Lagrange", 1)

-The second argument to :py:class:`FunctionSpace <dolfin.cpp.function.FunctionSpace>` is the finite element family, while the third argument specifies the polynomial degree.
+The second argument to :py:class:`FunctionSpace
+<dolfin.cpp.function.FunctionSpace>` is the finite element family,
+while the third argument specifies the polynomial degree.
 Thus, in this case, our space ``V`` consists of first-order, continuous Lagrange finite element functions (or in order words, continuous piecewise linear polynomials).

 Next, we want to consider the Dirichlet boundary condition.
 A simple Python function, returning a boolean, can be used to define the subdomain for the Dirichlet boundary condition (:math:`\Gamma_D`).
 The function should return True for those points inside the subdomain and False for the points outside.
-In our case, we want to say that the points :math:`(x, y)` such that :math:`x = 0` or :math:`x = 1`
-are inside on the inside of :math:`\Gamma_D`.
+In our case, we want to say that the points :math:`(x, y)` such that :math:`x = 0` or :math:`x = 1` are inside on the inside of :math:`\Gamma_D`.
+(Note that because of rounding-off errors, it is often wise to instead specify :math:`x <
-(Note that because of rounding-off errors, it is often wise to instead specify :math:`x < \epsilon` or :math:`x > 1 - \epsilon` where :math:`\epsilon` is a small number (such as machine precision).)
+\epsilon` or :math:`x > 1 - \epsilon` where :math:`\epsilon` is a
+small number (such as machine precision).)

 .. code-block:: python

 	# Define Dirichlet boundary (x = 0 or x = 1)
 	def boundary(x):
 	    return x[0] < DOLFIN_EPS or x[0] > 1.0 - DOLFIN_EPS

 Now, the Dirichlet boundary condition can be created using the class :py:class:`DirichletBC <dolfin.cpp.fem.DirichletBC>`.
-A :py:class:`DirichletBC <dolfin.cpp.fem.DirichletBC>` takes three arguments: the function space the boundary condition applies to, the value of the boundary condition, and the part of the boundary on which the condition applies.
+A :py:class:`DirichletBC <dolfin.cpp.fem.DirichletBC>` takes three
+arguments: the function space the boundary condition applies to, the value of the boundary condition, and the part of the boundary on which the condition applies.
+In our example, the function space is :math:`V`.
+The value of the boundary condition :math:`(0.0)` can be represented using a :py:class:`Constant
-In our example, the function space is :math:`V`, the value of the boundary condition :math:`(0.0)` can represented using a :py:class:`Constant <dolfin.functions.constant.Constant>` and the Dirichlet boundary is defined immediately above.
+<dolfin.functions.constant.Constant>` and the Dirichlet boundary is
+defined immediately above.
 The definition of the Dirichlet boundary condition then looks as follows:

 .. code-block:: python